cschweda/blockchain-demo/README.md

 # Interactive Blockchain Demo

-This is an educational tool to demonstrate how blockchain technology works.
+This is tool to demonstrate how blockchain technology works.
 It provides a visual, interactive way to understand the core concepts of blockchain, including mining, hashing, and chain validation.

 ## Core Computer Science Concepts